 How do you make money from your blog?

 There are many ways to use your blog as a platform from which to grow a business.
 Here are just 10 ways.
-This blog’s main income source is from sponsored work with brands (read my disclosure statement here), paid speaking jobs, banner advertising and now book publishing.
+This blog’s main income source is from sponsored work with brands (read my disclosure statement here), the Styling You Shop, paid speaking jobs, banner advertising and now book publishing.
 Here’s a post I wrote about the subject on Problogger.